-These two signal lines are used for transferring data between the DTE (computer or terminal) and the DCE (modem).
+These two signal lines transfer data between the DTE (computer or terminal) and the DCE (modem).
 All signal names are as viewed from the DTE.
 Therefore, the DTE transmits data on the Transmitted Data line (pin 2), and receives data on the Received Data line (pin 3).
-On the other hand, the DCE receives data from the DTE on the Transmitted Data line (pin 2), and sends data to the DTE on the Received Data line (pin 3).
+However, the DCE receives data from the DTE on the Transmitted Data line (pin 2), and sends data to the DTE on the Received Data line (pin 3).